jessecoleman/spotify-template/README.md

 What is the purpose of your project (i.e., why would someone use this app)?

-This app is designed to allow users to discover new artists that they might enjoy
+This app is designed to allow users to discover new artists that they might enjoy.
+It employs very simple logic for determining likes artists, listing out top songs by each related artist and asking the user to vote on each one.
+At the end, artists that contributed to the songs liked by the user are listed out for the user, at which point, they can add that artist to their favorited artists or perform another survey of that artist to show more related artists

 What is the URL of this project on your student web-server?